 Before getting too deep into the guide, we first need to answer the essential question, “why?”

-Why do many anglers prefer inflatable boat fishing over more traditional watercraft such those made from fiberglass or aluminum?
-Well, because they offer a host of advantages for anglers, things you just can’t get with other types of fishing boats.
+Why do many anglers prefer this type of fishing boat over more traditional watercraft such as those made from fiberglass or aluminum?
+Well, because they offer a host of advantages for anglers, things you just can’t get with other types of fishing craft.

-Below, we’ll look at 3 of the most compelling advantages of an inflatable fishing boat.
+Below, we’ll look at 3 of the most compelling advantages of owning an inflatable fishing boat.

 Portability is one of the main reasons why they are so popular with anglers, if not the most compelling reason.
 Because of the pliable and lightweight design of these watercraft, they couldn’t be easier to transport.